 together interdisciplinary scholars, Ojibway filmmakers, and Ohlone activists.
 She is currently organizing another Townsend-sponsored symposium slated for Spring 2021, Geomapping Inequalities: Strategies from Critical Black and Brown Digital Humanities.

 Her writing appears in Film Quarterly, The Matter of Photography in the Americas,

-and a forthcoming anthology on power, materiality, and performance in Mexico City
+and a forthcoming photo essay will appear in an anthology on power, materiality, and performance in Mexico City

 from the Global Urban Humanities Mellon initiative at UC Berkeley.
 She also curates